MissileMann/OreMod/README.md

 # OreMod
-Test mod for practicing coding a minecraft mod.
-Mod is now abandoned
+Test mod for practicing coding a minecraft mod